+What is the impact and where does it occur?
+What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach

-No relevant impacts nor locations -
+No relevant impacts nor locations - -

 of occurrence identified

-• Which stakeholders are affected?
+What are the Risk/s Identified?
+Which stakeholders are affected?
 Management Approach

 No relevant risks identified - -

 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach

 No relevant opportunities identified - -